Cauchy4ier/6-dof-Robotic-arms/README.md

 * move the end effector in a circle with a radius of 0.1
 `rosrun ur3_motionplanning circle.py`
 ## Troubleshooting
-Like I said at the beginning, I use ROS Kinetic at first instead of Indigo at first and I could not even load the UR model in gazebo and rviz successfully.
+Like I said at the beginning, I use ROS Kinetic instead of Indigo at first and I could not even load the UR model in gazebo and rviz successfully.
 So basically, this troubleshooting part is for Kinetic users.
 *  *Check the version of your Gazebo.*
 gazebo-ros-control is a necessary package , otherwise, you will find the arm_controller node missing if you run rostopic list in your terminal. gazebo-ros-control is only dependent on Gazebo 7.X in Kinetics.
 I used Gazebo 8 at first and the warning *Action client not connected: PositionJointInterface_trajectory_controller/follow_joint_trajectory.*  kept showing up.
 *  *No p gain specified for pid.*